vkola-lab/peds2019/README.md

-# Quantifying the nativeness of antibody using LSTM
+# Quantifying the nativeness of antibody sequences using long short-term memory networks

-One Paragraph of project description goes here
+This work was recently accepted for publication in Protein Engineering Design & Selection (https://academic.oup.com/peds).

 ## Getting Started